-Alternatives would encounter PEC sites in similar areas and quantities compared to the Refined SR14, E1, and E2 Build Alternatives, respectively.
+However, between the California Aqueduct and the San Fernando Valley, each Build Alternative PEC site RSA encompasses separate PEC sites with different levels of priorities and of different extents.
+Many PEC sites near the proposed Burbank Airport Station are within the PEC site RSA for multiple Build Alternatives.
+Although they would encounter several additional sites, the SR14A, E1A, and E2A Build Alternatives would encounter a similar number of PEC sites in similar areas compared to the Refined SR14, E1, and E2 Build Alternatives, respectively.
 The SR14A, E1A, and E2A Build Alternatives would not encounter substantially greater quantities compared to the Refined SR14, E1, and E2 Build Alternatives, respectively.
 Discussion of PEC sites within the ANF can be found in Section 3.10.10.